-What started as a small trial for a handful of MLC School girls, quickly took on much greater proportions when over 80 Year 9, Year 10 and Year 11 girls signed up to join with Newington College in an inaugural combined Cadets program.
+What started as a small trial for a handful of MLC School girls, quickly took on much greater proportions when more than 80 Year 9, Year 10 and Year 11 girls signed up to join with Newington College in an inaugural combined Cadets program.
 This is the first time in MLC School history that Cadets has been available to girls from Year 9 onwards.

 Head of Senior School, Mr Neil Scotney, says, ‘As a school, MLC School has a strong history in empowering young women and being one of the first schools in Australia to offer girls the same level of education as boys, it was a natural progression that we allow girls the opportunity to take part in the Schools Cadets Program.
-We are always proud of the way an MLC School girl embraces new challenges and Cadets provides the perfect platform for them to push the limits and further unpack our School values of courage, compassion, respect and growth.’
+We are always proud of the way an MLC School girl embraces new challenges and Cadets provides the perfect platform for them to push the limits and further unpack our school values of courage, compassion, respect and growth.’

 The program provides girls with exciting and challenging opportunities to move